 Parameter Description Drop multicast Move the switch to the right to disable multicasting for the router's WLAN.
 Move the switch to the left to enable multicasting from the WAN connection selected on the Advanced / IGMP/MLD page.
-If the switch is moved to the right, the device will not be available by the domain name for Wi-Fi clients.
 Enable TX Beamforming TX Beamforming is the signal processing/directing technique which helps to support a high enough transfer rate in the areas with difficult conditions for the signal propagation.
 Move the switch to the right to improve the signal quality.
 STBC The STBC (Space-time block coding) technique allows increasing data transfer reliability even for portable devices equipped with poor antennas (smartphones, pads, etc.) due to using several data streams and processing several versions or received data.
 Move the switch to the right if you need to use the STBC technique.
 Enable 802.11k 802.11k standard allows faster roaming of clients between access points within the same network.
 Clients supporting 802.11k standard can request a list of neighbor access points with their signal levels and Wi-Fi channel numbers.
 The device does not need to probe all of the available channels, but selects an access point to roam to from the list.
 Move the switch to the right if you need to use 802.11k standard.
 B/G protection Available on the 2.4 GHz tab.
 The 802.11b and 802.11g protection function is used to minimize collisions between devices of your wireless network.
-Select a value from the drop-down list.
-Auto: The protection function is enabled and disabled automatically depending on the state of the network (this value is recommended if your wireless local area network consists of both 802.11b and 802.11g devices).
-Always On: The protection function is always enabled (this setting can substantially lower the efficiency of your wireless network).
-Always Off: The protection function is always disabled.
+Select a value from the drop-down list. • Auto: The protection function is enabled and disabled automatically depending on the state of the network (this value is recommended if your wireless local area network consists of both 802.11b and 802.11g devices). • Always On: The protection function is always enabled (this setting can substantially lower the efficiency of your wireless network). • Always Off: The protection function is always disabled.